 - Due to the impact of COVID-19 there have been some delays experienced in undertaking consultation with identified communities.

-- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities has been commissioned, and will be completed and released by June 2021.
+- Research into the TFA experiences of Aboriginal and Torres Strait Islander Women from regional and remote communities was released in August 2021.

 - eSafety has provided grants to eight Aboriginal Community Controlled Organisations across Australia to create culturally appropriate, place-based resources and training to support women in their communities experiencing technology-facilitated abuse.

 - These resources will help increase community awareness of technology-facilitated abuse and support frontline workers to help their clients.

 - The resources will be completed by June 2022.

 - eSafety is providing webinar-based training on technology-facilitated abuse to help build capacity of the ACCOs and support the development of resources.